Firefighters get some help from cooler temperatures after California's largest wildfire explodes

-Thousands of firefighters battling a wildfire in northern California received some help from the weather Saturday morning, just hours after the blaze exploded in size, sending massive, swirling plumes skyward and scorching an area about the size of Los Angeles.
+FOREST RANCH, Calif.
+(AP) — Thousands of firefighters battling a wildfire in northern California received some help from the weather Saturday, just hours after the blaze exploded in size, scorching an area greater than the size of Los Angeles.
 The blaze was one of several tearing through the western United States and Canada, fueled by wind and heat.

-Cooler temperatures and an increase in humidity on Saturday could help slow the Park Fire, the largest blaze so far this year in California, after its intensity and dramatic spread led fire officials to make unwelcome comparisons to the monstrous Camp Fire.
+Cooler temperatures and an increase in humidity on Saturday could help slow the Park Fire, the largest blaze so far this year in California.
+The blaze's intensity and dramatic spread led fire officials to make unwelcome comparisons to the monstrous Camp Fire.
 That fire burned out of control in nearby Paradise in 2018, killing 85 people and torching 11,000 homes.

-Weather conditions are easing up, but that may or may not have an impact on the fires, said Marc Chenard, a meteorologist at the National Weather Service Weather Prediction Center in College Park, Maryland.

-More than 130 structures have been destroyed so far, and thousands more are threatened as evacuations were ordered in four California counties: Butte, Plumas, Tehama and Shasta.
+And Paradise again was near the danger zone.
+The entire town was under an evacuation warning Saturday, one of several communities in Butte County.
+Evacuation orders were also issued in Plumas, Tehama and Shasta counties.
+An evacuation warning calls for people to prepare to evacuate and await instructions.
+An evacuation order means to leave immediately.

-The fire stood at 480 square miles (1,243 square kilometers) on Friday night and was moving north and east after igniting Wednesday when authorities said a man pushed a burning car into a gully in Chico and then calmly blended in with others fleeing the scene.
+The blaze has scorched 540 square miles (1,409 square kilometers) as of Saturday with no containment.
+Los Angeles covers roughly 503 square miles (1,320 square kilometers).
+The blaze was moving north and east after igniting Wednesday, when authorities said a man pushed a burning car into a gully in Chico and then calmly blended in with others fleeing the scene.

-“It’s going to be another dynamic day,” Cal Fire incident commander Billy See said at a briefing on Saturday.

 “Today we’ve got almost three times the personnel we had yesterday morning,” he said.
 “We still don’t have enough.”